 How do I install a free VPN extension on Edge?

 Open Edge, go to the Edge Add-ons store, search for a VPN extension, click Add to Edge, pin it to the toolbar, sign in if required, choose a free server, and connect.
 Always verify your IP with a quick check site after connecting.
-Hoxx vpn proxy edge: comprehensive guide to privacy, streaming, and security in 2025
+Free vpn for edge download 2026

 Can I use these extensions on Edge mobile or macOS?